 Three of those members are from the general public, with the requirement that two be legal parents or guardians of children who have been affected by vaccine side effects.

-Affect what happens, but they can be a part of the discussion.
+They can't affect what happens, but they can be a part of the discussion.

-Also, fun fact, if you fit any of the qualifications, like if you're a lawyer who has medical experience, if you're a parent of somebody who the child has been affected by vaccines, or if you are a healthcare professional who doesn't work for the government, you can apply to be on the advisory commission.
+Also, fun fact: if you fit any of the qualifications, like if you're a lawyer who has medical experience, if you're a parent of somebody who has the child has been affected by vaccines, or if you are a healthcare professional who doesn't work for the government, you can apply to be on the advisory commission.

-Like, you can.
+Like you can.

 I found the application in two minutes.